 Loan covenants and triggers are standardised and are monitored on an on-going basis with formal testing reported to the board.
-During the year, the Arrears Reserve trigger breached its trigger level of 1.5%.
+The Arrears Reserve trigger that was breached in the 2015 financial year remains in breach at its trigger level of 1.5%.
 The consequence is a cash provision in the priority of payments.
-The Issuer (Nqaba) must pay the Arrears Reserve Required Amount, being R2.8mil into the Arrears Reserve, in accordance with the Programme Memorandum
+The Issuer (Nqaba) must pay the Arrears Reserve Required Amount, being R6,6 million into the Arrears Reserve, in accordance with the Programme Memorandum.

 The company continues to comply with all borrowing obligations and financial covenants.
-All financial covenants have been tested and complied with as at 31 March 2015
+All financial covenants have been tested and complied with as at 31 March 2016.

-2015 2014
+0.0 0.0

 13. First loss credit enhancement loan R '000 R '000

-Subordinated loan - Eskom Finance Company SOC Limited 290,000 290,000
+Subordinated Ioan - Eskom Finance Company SOC Limited 290,000 290,000

-Accrued interest 3,269 3,060
+Accrued interest 3,720 3,269

-293,269 293,060
+293,720 293,269